 One Chance To Get Out

-If you have children, you are automatically granted certain privileges in the work place.
-You came in late?
+If you have children, you are automatically granted certain privileges in the workplace.
+Did you come in late?
 Oh, Suzy couldn’t find her Hello Kitty backpack and her homework was in it.
-You need to leave early because Johnny has a soccer game?
+Do you need to leave early because Johnny has a soccer game?
 No problem, Candice will finish your report.
 On and on ad nauseam.

 I didn’t make any more money for all the picked up slack and they didn’t make any less for all that they dropped.
 Winds me right up still.